acoravos/eth-dev-101/README.md

 # eth-dev-101
 Playing around with Alex Miller's [Getting Started as an Ethereum Web Developer](https://hackernoon.com/getting-started-as-an-ethereum-web-developer-9a2a4ab47baf).

-Cryptography Intependent Project @ Harvard University, Spring 2017.
+Cryptography Independent Project @ Harvard University, Spring 2017.

 ## Guide to manually execute transactions using testrpc and truffle